-Review of compliance of the construction activities with the current EPL conditions is summarised in the table attached in Appendix B.
+Review of compliance of the construction activities with the EPL conditions is summarised in the table attached in Appendix B.

 The permanent groundwater monitoring piezometers in the process plant area (i.e. points 26 and 27) are to be installed in the 1st quarter 2006 when the construction of the process plant is complete and the area of the piezometers will not be further disturbed.
-Monitoring of the groundwater has commenced in the area of the tailings storage facilities prior to any tailings being placed in the storage areas.
-The pit dewatering piezometers have been installed around the mine pit area and sampling has been conducted since April 2005 when the topsoil stripping activities began.
+Monitoring of the groundwater commenced in the area of the tailings storage facilities prior to any tailings being placed in the storage areas.
+The pit dewatering piezometers installed around the mine pit area have been sampled in accordance with the EPL and results reported to the DEC in quarterly reports and the AEMR.
 The monitoring of groundwater quality has been conducted in piezometers installed on the mine lease area to provide background data and monitoring has continued for the bores that have been retained, in addition to the EPL specified monitoring points.

 Surface water sampling in Lake Cowal (i.e. points 14-18) and stormwater quality monitoring (points12-13) had not been conducted prior to June 2005 as there is no water in Lake Cowal or surface runoff from the mine lease site to the lake.
-Rainfall in late June and in November 2005 did not result in significant surface water collection in the lake to trigger the requirement for monitoring, so no lake water monitoring was conducted between July and December 2005.
+Rainfall in late June and November 2005 and June 2006 triggered sampling of surface water sites within the mine lease area, but did not result in significant surface water collection in the lake to trigger the requirement for monitoring of Lake water.
+No lake water monitoring was conducted between January and June 2006.

-The meteorological station has been installed west of the Mine Administration compound adjacent to the new TSR alignment and east of the southern tailings emplacement area.
-The meteorological station downloads data continuously to the computer system in the Environmental Department.
-Evaporation data is also collected for use in the site water management program and the operations water budget management.
+The meteorological station has been installed west of the temporary Mine Administration compound adjacent to the southern TSR alignment and east of the southern tailings emplacement area.
+The meteorological station records wind speed and direction, temperature and rainfall data continuously over 15 minute periods.
+Evaporation data is also collected for use in the site water management program and operations water budget management.